How to Plan a Baby Shower: Complete Checklist & Ideas

 • A welcome area or entry table

-• A small photo spot or backdrop
+• A small photo moment (a backdrop, sign, or balloon corner)

 • Balloons or garlands